The Heritage Foundation: Ideological realignment and staff turnover

+Sued over civil rights

+In July 2026, Mahmoud Khalil filed a lawsuit, citing the Ku Klux Klan Act and alleging that the Heritage Foundation, through its Project Esther initiative, conspired with pro-Israel organizations and top officials in the Trump administration to deny Palestine liberation advocates their constitutional rights.

 Influence

 The Heritage Foundation has historically ranked among the world's most influential think tanks, influencing concrete policies, media, and political discourse in general.
 In 2020, the Global Go To Think Tank Index Report, published by the University of Pennsylvania, ranked the foundation sixth on its list of "top ten think tanks in the United States", 13th among think tanks globally, and first in its category of think tanks having the most significant impact on public policy between 2017 and 2019.

 Operations

 Policy Review

 From its 1973 founding through 2001, the Heritage Foundation published Policy Review, a public policy journal and its flagship publication; the journal was acquired by the Hoover Institution in 2001.

 Mandate for Leadership

 In 1981, the Heritage Foundation published Mandate for Leadership, which offered specific policy recommendations on policy, budget, and administrative action for the incoming Reagan administration.
 Eight additional editions of Mandate for Leadership have been published since.